awisse/LibreSprite/INSTALL.md

 To compile the legacy Allegro backend, run `cmake` with the flags `-DUSE_SDL2_BACKEND=off -DUSE_ALLEG4_BACKEND=on`.

+To compile on a Raspberry Pi or other computer with limited resources, set resource limiting ninja options in order to avoid locking the machine.
+See also `man ninja`.

+    -j N  # Run at most N jobs in parallel.
+Use 2 for 4 cores.
+    -l N  # Do not start new jobs if load average is greater than N.
+          # Use N=M+1 for M cores.

 The repository contains a patched version of the Allegro 4 library.
 If you want to use your installed version of Allegro, run `cmake` with the flag `-DUSE_SHARED_ALLEGRO4=ON`.
 However, this is not recommended due to